 FINRA, with its roster of over 6,000 arbitrators, is the world's largest arbitration forum.

 The "Industry" Arbitrator: A Source of Criticism

-FINRA’s procedures allow an industry arbitrator, who is commonly a current or former stockbroker, branch manager, or other securities-industry executive, to hear and rule on investors’ disputes with a broker or brokerage firm.
-As a consequence, many securities arbitration lawyers who represent investors believe that industry arbitrators bring a certain amount of bias in favor of the securities industry to the process – bias that could negatively impact an investor’s claim against a stockbroker or brokerage firm for fraud or mismanagement.
+FINRA's procedures allow an industry arbitrator, who is commonly a current or former stockbroker, branch manager, or another securities-industry executive, to hear and rule on investors' disputes with a broker or brokerage firm.
+As a consequence, many securities arbitration lawyers who represent investors believe that industry arbitrators bring a certain amount of bias in favor of the securities industry to the process - a bias that could negatively impact an investor's claim against a stockbroker or brokerage firm for fraud or mismanagement.

 In response to this concern, FINRA initiated its Public Arbitrator Pilot Program (PAPP).
 Under PAPP, investors who have filed claims can opt to have their cases heard by a 3-person panel of public arbitrators.
 No industry arbitrator would be present.
 Investors, however, still have the option of selecting an industry arbitrator as part of the panel if the situation warrants.

 Since the program began, FINRA discovered that investors seem to prefer excluding the industry arbitrator from their cases.
 And with participating firms that include Morgan Stanley, UBS, Citigroup, Raymond James, Wells Fargo, Ameriprise, Merrill Lynch and Charles Schwab, PAPP seems to have been a success.
 However, to better determine the impact of industry arbitrator bias in securities arbitration, FINRA decided to extend the program.
 This extension is intended to allow a sufficient sample size of PAPP arbitrator decisions to be rendered in order to determine whether there is a material difference in the nature and amount of arbitration awards when there is no industry arbitrator on the arbitration panel.